AJEETX/convert2xml/README.md

 # convert custom data to xml

-> a simple nodejs based system . converts custom data to xml format
+> a simple console based system . converts custom data to xml format

 > Wiring up the setup:

-    please download or clone the repo to your computer Open VisualStudioCode, open the Terminal to install dependencies, if missing
+    > please download or clone the repo to your computer

-    below is the set of commnds

-    > npm init
-    > npm install
-    > nodemon run

-    Open the browser "localhost:5050"
+    > Open the solution file 'Converter.Demo.sln' from VisualStudio 2017
+    > check if input csv file is placed in the bin application folder

+All set.

+Please run the application

     ```
     happy coding